 The less common skills that you may need but are less likely are:

-Master the routine bike checks will keeps bike in tip top condition and help prevent major mechanicals.
+Carrying out the following routine bike checks will keep your bike in tip-top condition and help prevent major mechanicals.